March 7, 2018, by Grace Pownall

 I’ve had a great time interacting with students from my course, and working hard with friends on the committee.
 Seeing people enjoy themselves at events, and making friends from different years and countries made the hard work worth it.
 I encourage anyone thinking about getting involved with a society committee to go for it.

 Interested in applying for a post?
 Election season is now!
 It is closing soon though, so you have about two and half weeks left to apply.
-Find information about each society here, and consult this directory to browse every ongoing election.
 One more thing: you must be a member of a group to be eligible to stand in their elections.